sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ## Final remarks

-With the introduction of the Mixed Complementarity problems as a way to solve the Nash and Nash-Cournot games, we have introduced a paradigm shift in the way we study interactions between self-interested market participants.
+With the introduction of the mixed complementarity problems as a way to solve the Nash and Nash-Cournot games, we have introduced a paradigm shift in the way we study interactions between self-interested market participants.
 Up to now, we were considering the market only from the side of a central market operator that aims to clear the market.
 Now, with the techniques introduced in this section, we can study simple electricity markets as the interaction between different market actors.
 Specifically, through the Nash games, we can understand the participation of agents in a perfectly competitive market.
-To study how strategic behavior and market power change market outcomes, we introduced the Nash-Cournot equilibrium.
+To study how strategic behaviour and market power change market outcomes, we introduced the Nash-Cournot equilibrium.

-For both Nash and Nash-Cournot games, we developed formulations of the game (i.e., the set of interrelated optimisation problems and the coupling constraint) and the corresponding Mixed Complementarity Problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
+For both Nash and Nash-Cournot games, we developed formulations of the game (i.e., the set of interrelated optimisation problems and the coupling constraint) and the corresponding mixed complementarity problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
 We discussed how we can determine the equilibria in such games, focusing on equivalent optimization problems.
 For the Nash game, we showed that the equivalent optimization problem is a maximization of social welfare.
 We also obtained an equivalent optimization problem for the Nash-Cournot game.

 These games allow making relationships and interactions between market agents explicit.
 In complex cases, for which the formulation of an optimisation problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.